Your free e-book!See when it is not worth using Scrum.

 Personalized search results are a secret ingredient to the success of Netflix.
 The platform algorithm always adjusts the series and movies to your preferences.

 Suggesting similar products below the chosen one is a proven technique used by Amazon.
-A sentence “People who bought this, also like:” encourages customers to take a look at other products that they should be interested in.
+A section “People who bought this, also like:” encourages customers to take a look at other products that they should be interested in.
 It increases the chances of a customer buying more.

 According to statistics, 74% of customers get frustrated when the displayed content is irrelevant to them.
 Such customers leave a website with the feeling there is nothing interesting or valuable in it.
 This is how companies lose their reach and revenues.